 Lodging & Area Information

-The artist will be lodged for free in the David Mackey House, one of the historic homes at Herbert Hoover National Historic Site.
+The artist will be lodged for free in one of the historic homes at Herbert Hoover National Historic Site.
 Water, electricity, and gas are included.
 Free parking is available either behind the houses or on the street.
 The house may not be accessible to persons with disabilities.

 Working with the Public